The Leshan Giant Buddha: Largest Stone Buddha in the World

 Crowds Flock to the Giant Buddha

-At the start of the Lunar New Year, tens of thousands of Chinese people flock to the Leshan Giant Buddha to pay their respects and pray for good fortune.
+At the start of the Lunar New Year, tens of thousands of Chinese people usually flock to the Leshan Giant Buddha to pay their respects and pray for good fortune.
 The queues that slowly creep up the 250 steps to the top of the Buddha’s head can take hours, and upon reaching the top, it is almost impossible to move as each person tries to get a closer look at the Buddha.
 Others opt for a boat ride to see the Buddha, crowding the waters, as everyone wants their chance to burn some incense and hope the Buddha will grant them good luck in the year ahead.

 By Bryan Hill